The deadliest epidemics in history

 COCOLIZTLI EPIDEMIC: deadliest epidemics

-A viral hemorrhagic fever infection that led to the cocoliztli epidemic claimed 15 million lives in Mexico and Central America.
-The disease turned out to be completely disastrous among a population that had already been severely depleted by severe drought.
-Pest is described by the Aztec word “cocoliztli.”
+A viral haemorrhagic fever infection that led to the cocoliztli epidemic claimed 15 million lives in Mexico and Central America.

 THE PLAGUES OF AMERICA